dundee/gdu/README.md

 To change the level, you can set the `GOGC` environment variable to specify how often the garbage collection will happen.
 Lower value (than 100) means GC will run more often.
 Higher means less often.
 Negative number will stop GC.

-Example running gdu with constant GC, but not so aggresive as default:
+Example running gdu with constant GC, but not so aggressive as default:

 ```
 GOGC=200 gdu -g /